Millicent E. Brown collection of the Somebody Had To Do It Project

 Scope and Contents

 Contains documents, some with interview transcripts, DVD and audio tape recordings.
-Several oral history interviews are available online through the College of Charleston's "Lowcountry Digital History Intitative," (LDHI), and indicated as such.
+Several oral history interviews are available online through the College of Charleston's "Lowcountry Digital History Initiative" (LDHI) and indicated as such.

-Series 5: Audio Visual Materials, (2003-2010, and undated) Holds CD-Rs, DVD+Ds, and commerical DVDs related to the creation and operations of the "SHTDI" initatives.
-Several DVD's contains interviews.
+Series 5: Audio Visual Materials (2003-2010, and undated) Holds CD-Rs, DVD+Ds, and commercial DVDs related to the creation and operations of the "SHTDI" initiatives.
+Several DVDs contain interviews.

 Dates